Seriously McDonalds: Prior to viral status

-McDonald's had been aware of the image for around a year.
-The McDonald's social media team were not concerned about the photograph, assigning it a low "impact level", as it made claims that the team thought were too outrageous to be believed.
+McDonald's had been aware of the image for around a year prior to it trending on Twitter.
+The McDonald's social media team were not concerned about the photograph, assigning it a low "impact level", as it made claims that the team thought were too outrageous to be believable.

 Lauri Apple, writing for gossip website Gawker, reported, attributing the claim to "various sources on the Twitter", that the image was a meme that first surfaced on 4chan some time before it went viral.
 Apple also linked to a post showing the picture on McServed.com, a blog which mocks both McDonald's and its customers, dated 17 June 2010.

 Viral

 In June 2011, the image was picked up by influential Twitter users, with the phrase "Seriously McDonalds" trending on Twitter.
 The title is meant as an expression of incredulity at the restaurant chain.
-Kate Linendoll, technology expert for The Early Show, hypothesised that the picture spread from the blog to Twitter, and that Twitter's "immediacy" allowed the image to go viral "so fast it got out of control".
+Kate Linendoll, technology expert for The Early Show, hypothesized that the picture spread from the blog to Twitter, and that Twitter's "immediacy" allowed the image to go viral "so fast it got out of control".